buanzo/postfix-policyd-python-subject-ratelimit/README.md

 - `DEBUG`: Debug mode toggle.
 - `from_address_whitelist`, `rcpt_address_whitelist`, `domain_whitelist`: Whitelists for addresses and domains.
 - `action`: Action to take when similar subjects are found (`HOLD`, `REJECT`, `DEFER`).
+- `domain_whitelist_file`: Path to a file containing a list of whitelisted domains.
+If set to None, no additional domains are loaded from a file.
+- `action_log_file_path`: Path to the log file for logging actions.
+If set to None, action logging is disabled.

 ## Postfix Configuration
 Add the following to your Postfix `main.cf` to integrate the policy daemon: